Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: On Markovian structure of posteriors

-\begin{proof} Since the constraints are affine and the objective strictly convex, strong duality holds and the solution is in the form indicated in \eqref{eq:Pstar}, and therefore in the follow-up expression \eqref{eq:followup}.
-The product of tensors in the factored form $q({x_0,x_1}) \times \ldots \times q({x_{t-1},x_t})$ and $f_0(x_0,x_1) \times \ldots \times f_t(x_{t-1},x_t)$, is again a tensor of the same form, i.e., a product of successive rank-$2$ tensors.
+\begin{theorem} Assume that $Q$ is Markov and that Problem \ref{prob:classSBP} is feasible.
+Then, the unique (due to convexity) corresponding solution $P^\star $ is also Markov. {$\square$} \end{theorem} \begin{proof} Since the constraints are affine and the objective is strictly convex, strong duality holds, and the solution is in the form indicated in \eqref{eq:Pstar}, and therefore, it also satisfies the follow-up expression \eqref{eq:followup}.
+The product of tensors in the factorizations $q_1({x_0,x_1}) \times \cdots \times q_t({x_{t-1},x_t})$ and $f_1(x_0,x_1) \times \cdots \times f_t(x_{t-1},x_t)$ is again a tensor of the same form, i.e., a product of successive rank-$2$ tensors.
 Hence, the probability law $P^\star $ is Markov. \end{proof}